There's plenty to see and do at the estuary.

 The White-faced Heron is the most common species of heron and is found throughout the country.
 They are a relatively new species to Aotearoa New Zealand, being self-introduced from Australia in the late 1940's.
 With the abundance of food and very little competition from similar species, population expansion was rapid.

-They nest annually in the Foxton Beach area and young can be seen around the Estuary from late spring onwards.
+They nest annually in the Foxton Beach area and young can be seen around the estuary from late spring onwards.